-Principle 1: Legal basis ve a well-founded, clear, transparent, and enforceable legal basis for each ts activities in all relevant jurisdictions.
-Key The legal basis should provide a high degree of certainty for each consideration 1 material aspect of an FMI's activities in all relevant jurisdictions.
-Description Material aspects and relevant jurisdictions Material aspects of the TR's activity requiring legal certainty are: • Functioning as a TR and its operating rules and procedures Protection of records it maintains; and • Protection of rights of the participants and other stakeholders on access, confidentiality of data and disclosure of data.
+Principle 1: Legal Principle 1: Legal basis An FMI should have a well-founded, clear, transparent, and enforceable legal basis for each material aspect of its activities in all relevant jurisdictions.
+Key The legal basis should provide a high degree of certainty for each material consideration 1 aspect of an FMI's activities in all relevant jurisdictions.
+Description Material aspects and relevant jurisdictions Material aspects of the TR's activity requiring legal certainty are: • Functioning as a TR and its operating rules and procedures; Protection of records it maintains; and • Protection of rights of the participants and other stakeholders on access, confidentiality, and disclosure of data.
 The relevant jurisdictions are: • India (for all reporting segments); Legal basis for each material aspect The PSS Act, inter alia provides for the confidentiality of information to be maintained by a TR and also a dispute resolution mechanism.
 CCIL-TR Rules governing the relationship between CCIL-TR and members are made available on the website for members.
-Requirement to report all

-OTC derivative transactions to CCIL -TR was issued by RBI vide its notifications in 4 phases, starting from April 2012 to December 2013.
-The RBI in June 2019 designated CCIL as the 'Trade Repository' for the purpose of reporting of primary and secondary market transactions in CPs / CDs and repo transactions in corporate bonds.
+Requirement to report all OTC derivative transactions to CCIL -TR was issued by RBI vide its notifications in 4 phases, starting from April 2012 to December 2013.
+The RBI in June 2019 designated CCIL as the 'Trade Repository' for the purpose of reporting of primary and secondary market transactions in Specified Instruments .
 As per the notifications, CCIL-TR has issued detailed operational guidelines (and are updated where necessary) which are required to be adhered to by the members.
 Notifications issued by RBI from time to time, regarding introduction of any new products/asset classes as and when permitted in India, contains the requirement to report the trades by market makers to CCIL-TR.